 Researchers show that the nchanwu extracts exhibit antifungal activities on all the fungi tested.
 Nchanwu plants are of high importance to the health of individuals and the society at large.
 This plant has a huge medicinal values that depend on certain active chemical substances, which have physiological impact on the human body.
 These vital bioactive substances include; tannis, oligosaccharides, phenols, flavonoids and alkaloids.

-The aqueos extracts of the scented leaf can be taken to relief ear ache and colon pains.
+~ The aqueous extracts of the scented leaf can be taken to relief earache and colon pains.

-Nchanwu seeds can be infused for treating urinary infections and gonorrhea.
+~ Nchanwu seeds can be infused for treating urinary infections and gonorrhoea.

-Nutritionally, Nchanwu leaf is very aromatic, which suggests why it is used for flavoring, spicing and seasoning food, soups and dishes.
+~ Nutritionally, Nchanwu leaf is very aromatic, which suggests why it is used for flavouring, spicing and seasoning food, soups and dishes.

-Nchanwu oil can be used as food preservative due to its anti-microbial and anti-bacterial properties.
+~ Nchanwu oil can be used as a food preservative due to its anti-microbial and anti-bacterial properties.

 This post is for enlightenment purposes only and should not be used as a replacement for professional diagnosis and treatments.
 Remember to always consult your health care provider before making any health-related decisions or for counselling, guidance and treatment about a specific medical condition.